vamsiramakrishnan/splunk-export-audit/Readme.md

 ```

 ### Create a VCN, Subnet & Security Lists

-5. Use VCN Quick Start to Create a VCN `splunk-export-vcn` with Internet Connectivity
+ - Use VCN Quick Start to Create a VCN `splunk-export-vcn` with Internet.
-6. Go to Security List and Create a `Stateful Ingress Rule` in the `Default Security list` to allow Ingress Traffic in  `TCP 443`
+ - Connectivity Go to Security List and Create a `Stateful Ingress Rule` in the `Default Security list` to allow Ingress Traffic in  `TCP 443`
-7. Go to Default Security List and verify if a `Stateful Egress Rule` is available in the `Default Security List` to allow egress traffic in `all ports and all protocols`
+ - Go to Default Security List and verify if a `Stateful Egress Rule` is available in the `Default Security List` to allow egress traffic in  `all ports and all protocols`

 ### Create a Function Application

-9. Create a Function Application `splunk-export-app` in the compartment `splunk-export-compartment` while selecting `splunk-export-vcn` and the `Public Subnet`
+ - Create a Function Application `splunk-export-app` in the compartment `splunk-export-compartment` while selecting `splunk-export-vcn` and the `Public Subnet`

-### Create  an API Gateway
-11. Create an API Gateway `splunk-export-apigw` in the compartment `splunk-export-compartment`while selecting `splunk-export-vcn` and the `Public Subnet`

-### Create Notification Channels
-12. Create two notification channels `splunk-fetch-audit-event`  `splunk-publish-to-splunk`.
-Create subscriptions to Trigger Functions

 ### Create a  OCIR Repo

-14. Create a  `Private` Repository `splunk-export-repo`
+ - Create a  `Private` Repository `splunk-export-repo`

 ### Configure Cloud Shell
 15. Setup Cloud Shell in your tenancy - [Link](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellgettingstarted.htm?TocPath=Developer%20Tools%20%7C%7CUsing%20Cloud%20Shell%7C_____0)